joshmckibbin/Craigslist-Jobs/README.md

 Craigslist-Jobs
 ===============

-Google Chrome extension to search and apply for jobs on Craigslist.
+Google Chrome extension for searching and applying for jobs on Craigslist.

 All relevant files are located in 'Craigslist-Jobs-Chrome/public_html/'